In this blog, we will answer the questions about the history of wine grapes:

 Methods of wine production were already well-structured, but, as a rule, seawater was added to the young wine during alcoholic fermentation to make the wine softer.
 Greek settlers spread vines over Syria, Egypt, Marseille (600 years BC), and Sicily (500 years BC).
 Ancient Greek civilization also developed a wine culture, and it was played by the god of wine, Dionysos, an important role.

 After fading the glorious ancient Greek period, the vineyard culture spread further along with the Roman Empire.
 Wine became a social status, a commodity for exchange, medicine, and a divine drink.
 They enjoyed it, especially at parties.
 The vine’s white wine was best known, which was planted along the walls north of Naples.
 Pliny wrote that wine was dry or sweet but always alcoholic.

 They also experimented with various forms of the vine and separated the varieties.
 According to Virgil, there were already as many varieties as pebbles on the shore.
 The Romans spread the vine from the south of France to the German Rhine.
 On the territory of today’s France and Spain, some tribes have been planting vines already before the Romans’ arrival.

 History of Wine Grapes in the Middle Ages and the New Age

-In the Renaissance period, promoters of viticulture were, above all, monarchs, and the wealthy bourgeoisie.
+In the Renaissance period, promoters of viticulture were, above all, monarchs and the wealthy bourgeoisie.
 The vine spread most widely throughout Europe in the 16th century.
 At the time, vineyards were almost four times as high as today.
 This golden age ended with wars, epidemics, and the planet’s cooling.
-Therefore, the vines withdrew back into the earth’s globe’s warmer parts to today’s vineyards territories.
+Therefore, the vines withdrew back into the earth’s globe’s warmer parts to today’s vineyard territories.

 Periods of Accidents